transmute-industries/sidetree.js/packages/dashboard/README.md

 ### Running an `example:sidetree.testnet` node

-If you are going to use this configuration, you will need to use all of the environment variables found in the `.env.example` file.
+If you are going to use this configuration, you will need to use all of the environment variables found in the `.env.testnet.example` file.

-So before doing anything you will need to copy the contents of `.env.example` to a new `.env` file at the root of the `packages/dashboard` directory.
+So before doing anything you will need to copy the contents of `.env.example` to a new `.env.testnet` file at the root of the `packages/dashboard` directory.

+You will then need to update the `package.json` scripts to pass this environment file instead of what is currently being passed.

-This is a single node that that writes to a mock ledger.
+This is a mock ledger.
 This means this configuration should work locally even if you are not connected to the internet.

 ### Running an `elem:ganache` node

 If you are going to use this configuration, you will need to use all of the environment variables found in the `.env.ganache.example` file.

-So before doing anything you will need to copy the contents of `.env.ganache.example` to a new `.env` file at the root of the `packages/dashboard` directory.
+So before doing anything you will need to copy the contents of `.env.ganache.example` to a new `.env.ganache` file at the root of the `packages/dashboard` directory.

+You will then need to update the `package.json` scripts to pass this environment file instead of what is currently being passed.

-This is a single node that simulates a real block chain.
+This is a single node that simulates a real blockchain.
 This means this configuration should work locally even if you are not connected to the internet.

 ### Running an `elem:ropsten` node

 If you are going to use this configuration, you will need to use all of the environment variables found in the `.env.ropsten.example` file.

-So before doing anything you will need to copy the contents of `.env.ropsten.example` to a new `.env` file at the root of the `packages/dashboard` directory.
+So before doing anything you will need to copy the contents of `.env.ropsten.example` to a new `.env.ropsten` file at the root of the `packages/dashboard` directory.

-This is a single node that actually writes the real block chain using the smart contract published by Transmute.
-This means this configuration should work locally even if you are not connected to the internet.
+You will then need to update the `package.json` scripts to pass this environment file instead of what is currently being passed.

+This is a testnet.

+WARNING: You need to make sure your ENV file is never committed to source control.
+Specifically because it uses your mnemonic phrase.

 ### Installing & Starting Your Node